Child Passenger Safety Program

 The Trussville Fire Department is a NHTSA Standardized Child Passenger Safety Education and Installation Site.
 The purpose of this service is to make sure that we help parent’s select appropriate child restraints and teach them to secure children in vehicle restraint systems according to child passenger safety best practice guidelines.
 Teaching others how to install child restraints in their vehicles according to safety guidelines and serve as a resource for our community and most of all to keep our children safe.

 The Trussville Fire Department does not require appointments.
 If you would like to get your child’s car seat checked, please come by any of our three fire stations between the hours of 8:00 am and 8:00 pm and a car seat technician will be glad to help you.

 The Trussville Fire Department conducts CPR training on an as-needed basis.
-To register for a class, please email Lt.
-Jones.
+To register for a class, please email Captain Jones.

 All classes are held at the fire administration building located at 421 Cherokee Drive, Trussville, AL. 35173 (Google Map).

 The American Heart Association currently sponsors many different levels of CPR.
 The Trussville Fire Department currently is offering only the following CPR programs.

 - Healthcare Provider ($50.00 per person) This class is for anyone in the Health related profession

 - Heart Saver with AED CPR & First Aid ($65.00 per person)

 These classes can be taken online if you need the class quickly and we can do your shills check off.
 (There is a cost of $20.00 for the card)

 You would need to set an appointment for the skills check off after you take the online class.